 Clark County’s Indigent Defense Office provides the courts with attorneys to represent indigent persons in specific types of state and county cases -- primarily criminal, probation violation, juvenile offender, mental commitment and CHILD REPRESENTATION ONLY in dependency (abuse & neglect) cases.
 Attorneys appointed to represent PARENTS in dependency proceedings are provided to the court by the State Office of Public Defense in Olympia -- see: http://www.opd.wa.gov/PRP-home.htm.
-Persons who want an attorney appointed to represent the in these types of cases must financially qualify for the appointment of a public defender.
-Clark County courts determine whether a person qualifies.

 The majority of attorneys who provide indigent defense services are attorneys in private practice (not county employees), who are under contract with the county.
 These attorneys can only represent individuals if a judge appoints the attorney.